Joseph Howsin

 Period: Early Modern Gothic, 18th Century Gothic, 19th Century Gothic, 20th Century Gothic, 21st Century Gothic

-Regions and Cultures: American Gothic, English Gothic, European Gothic, Irish Gothic, Scottish Gothic, Southern American Gothic, Welsh Gothic
+Regions and Cultures: American Gothic, Arctic Gothic, Canadian Gothic, English Gothic, European Gothic, Irish Gothic, Nordic Gothic, Scottish Gothic

 Creatures: Animals, Ghosts, Monsters, Vampires